nooralamf42/form-with-email-validator/README.md

 # form-with-email-validator
-simple form web-page with email validator
+Simple form web-page with email validator

 Validate email if email have '@' in it and '.' in it and also checks if '@' comes before '.' , checks there's minimum one index between '@' and '.' , and also checks if there is one more index after '.'